go-go-golems/plz-confirm/pkg/doc/how-to-use.md

 ### Image Command

 The `image` command displays one or more images alongside a prompt, and lets the user answer either by selecting images/options or by confirming yes/no. This is the right widget when the model needs *visual context* (screenshots, photos, renderings) but still wants a structured answer back.

+**Local file paths (important):**

+When you pass `--image /path/to/file.png`, the CLI uploads the file to the server via:

+- `POST /api/images` (multipart upload)

+and then the widget request references the returned URL:

+- `GET /api/images/{id}` (served back to the browser)

+This is why the image widget works with local paths even though the browser cannot access your filesystem directly.

 **Use cases:**
 - Screenshot selection (“pick the correct UI”)